Felipe8581/GamingTweaks/README.md

 # Fr33thy is a scammer, a lier<br/>
 https://docs.google.com/document/d/1ZDFHUmM4ts3NpLM3jwv_pcPQbPtivDNBc9__J7FqEn4/edit#<br/>
 Thats a link with evidences of how bad he is..<br/>
-I never, ever said bad against him till now, i even defended him at start of everyone shitting on him.<br/>
+I never, ever said bad against him till now, I even defended him when everyone was shitting on him.<br/>
-Because i think if the support tech is trading time and effort for helping people it should be a respectable job.<br/>
+Because I think if the support tech is trading time and effort for helping people it should be a respectable job.<br/>
 But he lies, he steals, he talk shit, and he will fuck you for money..<br/>

-For the "i dont care about drama, i just wanna help at my pc and im rich", listen, he will somehow fuck you. trust me.

 # Felipe.#8581 at discord [![GamingTweaks](https://img.shields.io/badge/support-me-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=53DKRDTP43ZAG&source=url)
 A collection of cool hidden and not so hidden tweaks <br/>